Rays beat Houston 3-2, end Astros' 11-game road win streak | Taiwan News

 UP NEXT

-Astros RHP Justin Verlander (9-3), who allowed a season-high four earned runs over 6 2/3 innings in a 6-3 loss to Toronto Monday, starts Saturday.
+Astros RHP Justin Verlander (9-3) starts Saturday.
+Verlander allowed a season-high four earned runs over 6 2/3 innings in a 6-3 loss to Toronto on Monday.
 Tampa Bay will counter with a bullpen day.